API java : PipedInputStream

 throws IOException

 Reads up to len bytes of data from this piped input stream into an array of bytes.
-Less than len bytes will be read if the end of the data stream is reached.
-This method blocks until at least one byte of input is available.
-If a thread was providing data bytes to the connected piped output stream, but the thread is no longer alive, then an IOException is thrown.
+Less than len bytes will be read if the end of the data stream is reached or if len exceeds the pipe's buffer size.
+If len is zero, then no bytes are read and 0 is returned; otherwise, the method blocks until at least 1 byte of input is available, end of the stream has been detected, or an exception is thrown.

 Overrides: